Table of Contents

 Bullying – it’s a word no parent wants to hear in relation to their child.
 Whether your child is the victim – or the alleged perpetrator – claims about bullying are a serious matter.
 Bullying can have tragic consequences, as demonstrated by cases like those of 14-year-old Dolly Everett, who took her own life in 2018 after being targeted by cyber-bullies.

-Rather than speak into the details of specific cases, what I hope to provide in this article is a high-level overview of bullying in order to shed some light on this troubling, and increasingly misunderstood, subject.
+Rather than speak into the details of specific cases, this article will provide a high-level overview of bullying in order to shed some light on this troubling, and increasingly misunderstood, subject.

 It’s important to understand what bullying is – and what it’s not.